stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

-The big advantage of tail recursive functions is, that they can be easily converted to efficient, imperative loops by the Idris compiler, an are thus *stack safe*: Recursive function calls are *not* added to the call stack, thus avoiding the dreaded stack overflow errors.
+The big advantage of tail recursive functions is, that they can be easily converted to efficient, imperative loops by the Idris compiler, and are thus *stack safe*: Recursive function calls are *not* added to the call stack, thus avoiding the dreaded stack overflow errors.